Choosing the best toys for kids can be a daunting task.

 We know this.

-Now that is a true gift!
+Now, that is a true gift!

-The best toys for kids start here.
+The best toys for kids start here

 This toy list has several categories for every age, stage, and desire to play.
+I added each toy list so you can quickly find the gift guide you seek.

 - 30 Toys for One-Year-Olds – What do you get a baby for their first birthday or holiday?
 I am looking for something that a baby can grasp with their hands and experiment with their thoughts.
 Here are my favorite gifts for one-year-olds.

-- Toys for Two-Year-Old Toddlers – Why are toddlers the most difficult to shop for?
+- Toys for Toddlers – Why are toddlers the most difficult to shop for?
 Is it because they are slowly gaining independence with their play yet have a short attention span?
 Perhaps.
 Allow me to take the stress off of finding the perfect gift.
 After raising three toddlers, I can tell you which toddler toys are top-notch for inspiring play.

 Favorite Toys that are Timeless and Intentional

-- Top Open-Ended Forever Toys – This gift list contains the handpicked, open-ended, hands-on toys that inspire play.
+- Top Open-Ended Forever Toys – This gift list contains handpicked, open-ended, hands-on toys that inspire play.
 These are toys we have in our home and have used for years.

 Stocking Stuffers

 - Toys under $25 – Who needs stocking stuffers that aren’t candy or another pair of gloves?
-After 13 years of teaching and five years of parenting three boys, I have found great resources for your preschoolers to use every day.
+After 13 years of teaching and five years of parenting three boys, I have found great resources for your preschoolers to use daily.
 This gift list is all under $25 and will not disappoint.

-Educational Toys
+Educational Toys for Kids

 - STEM and Math Toys – Encouraging your child’s love for STEM learning is a smart move.
 Especially since understanding math, science, technology, and engineering are almost all hands-on.
 Allow your mathematician to soar with these STEM toys.

 - Alphabet Toys – I want my preschoolers to become familiar with the lines and curves that form a letter, along with being able to toss the letters into a sensory bin for hands-on learning.
-From setting up your Breakfast Invitations to Sensory play, this letter supply list is pretty versatile!
+From setting up your Breakfast Invitations to Sensory play, this letter supply list is versatile!
 Here, you will find a detailed list of letter activities from Amazon we own, trust, and love.
 You don’t need to own a ton.
 Just a few that you can use in a couple of different ways!

 Other Toy Lists We Love